Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Results

-The shift arises because $T_{\text{cert}}$ accounts for both the information rate $C(\tau)$ and the fixed hardware overhead.
-Integrating longer reduces the total number of shots required to reach the certification threshold, more than compensating for the longer per-shot window.
-For the baseline parameters this yields a speedup of $1.11\times$ over operating at the fidelity-optimal point.
+This shift arises because the certification time $T_{\text{cert}}$ accounts for both the information rate $C(\tau)$ and the fixed hardware overhead.
+In the throughput-optimal regime, it is more efficient to integrate for longer—thereby extracting more information per shot and reducing the total number of required shots—than to maximize single-shot fidelity.
+For the baseline parameters, this throughput optimization yields a speedup of $1.11\times$ compared to operating at the fidelity-optimal point.